kyohsuke/vimlc.vim/README.md

-## vimlc.vim - load .vimlc into current directory/project root like a .vimrc
+## vimlc.vim - load .vimlc from current directory/project root like a .vimrc

 ## Installation
 ```vim